usherlabs/protobuf-zmq-rust-generator/README.md

 The data transferred should be `["SubscribeToItems", SubscriptionItem]`.

 - Pub-sub methods should start with "SubscribeTo...".
+Later we will provide a idiomatic way to define this leveraging protobuf options.
 - Clients can subscribe and filter events using the `methodName` message.
 - The `.proto` file defined return type should be a data stream.